Alefia Kapadia

-Alefia Kapadia is an Indian television actress.
+Alefia Kapadia is an Indian television actress, model and certified life coach.
 She has done many roles in various Indian television shows.
 She made her television debut in Just Mohabbat, followed by Daaman.
-She has been also seen in episodics like Star Bestsellers, Rishtey, C.I.D.
-Apart from these are Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara, SuperCops vs Supervillains, Hamari Sister Didi, She had also bagged two shows, Savdhaan India and Aahat.
-She has done her recent role in Laut Aao Trisha.
+She has also appeared in the series Star Bestsellers, Rishtey, C.I.D, Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara, SuperCops vs Supervillains, Hamari Sister Didi, Savdhaan India and Aahat.
+She recently appeared in Laut Aao Trisha.

+Personal life

+In June 2024, Kapadia revealed that she is in relationship with her Bade Achhe Lagte Hain 2 co-actor Abhinav Kapoor.